Lu Shijia: Early life and education

 She was born Lu Xiuzhen (陆秀珍 (Lu Hsiu-chen)) in Suzhou (Soochow) on March 18, 1911, the final year of the Qing dynasty.
 Her ancestral home was Xiaoshan, Zhejiang.
 Soon after she was born, her grandfather Lu Zhongqi, who served as Governor of Shanxi, and her father Lu Guangxi, were both killed by Yan Xishan during the Xinhai Revolution.
 Her superstitious mother blamed the baby for her father's death, and gave her away to be raised by a paternal uncle.

-She attended the primary school and the High School Attached to Beijing Normal University, where Qian Xuesen and her future husband Zhang Wei were her classmates.
+She attended the primary school and the High School Affiliated to Beijing Normal University, where Qian Xuesen and her future husband Zhang Wei were her classmates.
 Inspired by Marie Curie, she entered the Physics Department of Beijing Normal University as the only female student.
 After graduating in 1933, she taught at the Fifth Women's Normal School in Daming, Hebei, and Zhicheng Middle School in Beijing.

 With financial help from her maternal uncle, the renowned doctor Shi Jinmo, Lu went to study in Germany in 1937.
 She studied at Göttingen University and received her Ph.D. in fluid mechanics in 1942.
 Her supervisor was Ludwig Prandtl, one of the founders of modern fluid mechanics.
 She was the only Chinese student and the only female graduate student of Prandtl.